 FishSmart, a program driven by the fishing community, for the fishing community, works to improve the survival rate of released fish through teaching proper techniques for both freshwater and saltwater.
 FishSmart does not just teach catch and release, but rather proper catch and release practices.

 FishSmart guides anglers with simple practices that improve the odds of released fish survival, including how to minimize injuring the fish.
 In certain areas of the country, special catch and release techniques should be practiced for deep water species.
-Anglers who fish for deep water species, such as snapper and grouper in the Gulf of Mexico and South Atlantic, cod and black sea bass in the mid and north Atlantic, bottom fish (snapper and sea bass) in Hawaii, or rockfish on the West Coast and Alaska should be prepared to deal with fish suffering from the ill-effects of being brought rapidly to the surface.
+Anglers who fish for deep-sea fish species, such as snapper, grouper and other deep-sea fish species in the Gulf of Mexico and South Atlantic, cod and black sea bass in the mid and north Atlantic, bottom fish (snapper and sea bass) in Hawaii, or rockfish on the West Coast and Alaska should be prepared to deal with fish suffering from the ill-effects of being brought rapidly to the surface.
 But with the application of FishSmart techniques these fish can be released to survive for years to come.

 All fish that are to be released require proper handling, but deep water fish can suffer from the effects of decompression when being brought to the surface while fishing and may require extra measures.
 This does not mean you should not fish for them, rather it is important to be aware of the effect.
 A little extra preparation is all it takes to release deep water species safely.

-Successfully releasing deep water fish poses a challenge because of an organ called a swim bladder.
+Successfully releasing deep-sea fish species poses a challenge because of an organ called a swim bladder.
 This gas-filled sac aids the fish by providing buoyancy.
 The fish can adjust its position in the water up or down by inflating or deflating the bladder slightly.

-Unfortunately, with some deep water species, when you hook a fish, and bring it to the surface, the rapid ascent makes the fish's swim bladder swell like an over-inflated balloon.
+Unfortunately, with some deep-sea fish species, when you hook a fish, and bring it to the surface, the rapid ascent makes the fish's swim bladder swell like an over-inflated balloon.
 The pressure at 100 feet under water, for example, is four times as great as at the surface.
 So when a fish is brought to the surface from that depth, its swim bladder expands to many times its normal size.
 This is called decompression.
 Decompression can happen in SCUBA divers as well, we call it the "bends" a serious medical condition that can be fatal.
-With deep water fish, the expanded swim bladder presses on other internal organs from the inside out.
+With deep-sea fish species, the expanded swim bladder presses on other internal organs from the inside out.
 Many times the fish's stomach will protrude from its mouth and its eyes will bug out.
 These effects are known as barotrauma.
-Baratrauma is seen in such species as snapper, grouper and a few others.
+Barotrauma is seen in such species as snapper, grouper and a few others.
 Other deep water species such as freshwater salmon and trout, can adjust easily and will often go back down on their own after a while.

 The antidote for decompression in fish is similar as in SCUBA diving - recompression.
 For a diver, it means hours in a hyperbaric chamber.
 For a fish, it's a lot simpler.
 They just need to be returned to the depth from which they came, instead of being released at the surface.